usmanX191/Book-Recommendation-System/README.md

    - python -m venv myenv

 3. Activate the virtual environment:
-   - On Windows: myenv\Scripts\activate
+   - On Windows:
+      - myenv\Scripts\activate
+   - On macOS/Linux:
-   - On macOS/Linux: source myenv/bin/activate
+      - source myenv/bin/activate

 4. Install the required dependencies:
    - pip install -r requirements.txt

 5. Running the Backend (FastAPI)
+   - myenv\Scripts\activate
-   - Start the FastAPI server:
+   - python main.py //Start the FastAPI server
-   - uvicorn main:app --reload

-6. The backend will be running at http://127.0.0.1:5000.
+6. The backend will be running at http://127.0.0.1:8000.

 ## Running the Frontend (Streamlit)

-1. Start the Streamlit frontend:
+1. Open New Terminal & Start the Streamlit frontend:
+   - myenv\Scripts\activate
    - streamlit run frontend.py

-2. The frontend will open in your browser, where you can provide inputs like genre and receive book recommendations.
+3. The frontend will open in your browser, where you can provide inputs like genre and receive book recommendations.

 ## Example Output